shawnbrown/datatest/docs/reference/data-handling.rst

 duplication can grow cumbersome.
 But the duplication can be mitigated by using a :class:`RepeatingContainer`.

-A RepeatingContainer can wrap many types of objects (:class:`Selector`, pandas ``DataFrame``, etc.).
+A RepeatingContainer can wrap many types of objects (:class:`Select`, pandas ``DataFrame``, etc.).
 In the following example, a RepeatingContainer is created with two objects.
 Then, an operation is forwarded to each object in the group.
 Finally, the results are unpacked and validated:

 .. tabs::

-    .. group-tab:: Selector Example
+    .. group-tab:: Select Example

-        Below, the operation ``...({'A': 'C'}).sum()`` is forwarded to each :class:`Selector` and the results are returned inside a new RepeatingContainer:
+        Below, the operation ``...({'A': 'C'}).sum()`` is forwarded to each :class:`Select` and the results are returned inside a new RepeatingContainer:

         .. code-block:: python